List of Mentors for NZSA Mentor Programme

 Area: Geelong, Victoria

 Alison spent several years in China in the 1980s and 1990s.
 In 2014 she was the inaugural NZ writer on the Shanghai International Writers’ Programme and in 2016 she held a Sun Yat Sen University International Writers’ Residency.
-She was the 2002 Robert Burns Fellow.
+She was awarded the 2002 Robert Burns Fellowship and a 2022 Marion Orme Page Regional Fellowship at the State Library of Victoria.

 Her novel, As the Earth Turns Silver, won the 2010 New Zealand Post Book Award for Fiction and was shortlisted for the 2010 Australian Prime Minister’s Literary Awards.
 In 2018 it was voted by NZ booksellers as one of their top twenty bestsellers of the decade.

-Her poetry collection, Cup, was shortlisted for Best First Book for Poetry at the 2007 Montana New Zealand Book Awards and her poetry appeared in Best NZ Poems 2015, 2007 and 2006.
-Her essays/memoir pieces have been published in Australia, China, the US and Mexico.
-She has taught poetry, novel and memoir-writing workshops.
+Her poetry collection, Cup, was shortlisted for Best First Book for Poetry at the 2007 Montana New Zealand Book Awards.
+Her poetry appeared in Best NZ Poems 2015, 2007 and 2006 and in international publications.
+She is working on a memoir and her essays/memoir pieces have been published in Aotearoa, Australia, China, the US and Mexico.
+She has taught poetry and novel-writing workshops.

 In 2018 she was one of the poetry judges for the Ockham NZ Book Awards and in 2020, a consulting editor for the Asian culture site Hainamana.
 She is coeditor of A Clear Dawn: New Asian Voices from Aotearoa New Zealand (AUP, 2021), the first anthology of poetry, fiction and creative nonfiction by Asian New Zealanders.